QSG-Group/WISH/README.md

 with 10.000-20.000 SNPs being fairly easy with to run with ~10-15 cores, and more is possible with strong computing facilities.

+***Data Pre-filtering***

+We recommend prefiltering your data using a main effect filter.
+For example you can run a simple GWAS using plink:

+plink --file <ped file basename> --linear --o <output basename>

+The computed p-values can be used in R as filter.

 ***Loading data into R***

 The functions in the WISH R package accept both filepaths or data frames as input.
 To load the data easily into R